-Becoming energy efficient at home can save money and also helps do your bit to cut down on emissions.
+Becoming energy efficient at home can save money and help you do your bit to reduce emissions.
 All those appliances and lightbulbs may seem relatively insignificant, but they all add up.
-Saving electricity at home helps reduce your household need for energy, and in turn, helps reduce demand for polluting fossil fuel.
+Saving electricity at home helps reduce your household's need for energy and, in turn, helps reduce the demand for polluting fossil fuels.
 What’s more, you’ll also save cash on your electric bills.

 Electricity consumption remains a significant environmental concern around the world.
-We still generate most of the electricity consumed from fossil fuel; oil, natural gas, and coal.
-We source the fuel for electricity generated this way below the ground surface which usually requires collection using drilling and mining.
+We still generate most of the electricity consumed from fossil fuels; oil, natural gas, and coal.
+We source the fuel for electricity generated this way below the ground surface, which usually requires collection using drilling and mining.

 According to the International Energy Agency (IEA), coal-fired power plants were the most significant contributor to emissions growth in 2018.
 Coal-fired electricity generation accounts for 30% of global CO2 emissions.

-Saving energy remains important despite countries like the UK has made huge strides toward cleaner electricity.
+Saving energy remains important despite countries like the UK having made huge strides toward cleaner electricity.

 Over 40% of electricity generation in the UK came from renewable sources in December 2020.
 At the same time, the US tallies a more modest, yet improving, 20%.

-However, non-renewable power plants still fire up regularly to meet peaks in demand.
+However, non-renewable power plants still fire regularly to meet peak demand.
 Especially in colder months to heat our homes, or when very hot, to provide energy for the ubiquitous air conditioner in warmer climes.

 When we conserve energy at home, we can all play a small yet valuable role in helping to reduce the need for electricity generation.
 And for each energy-saving we make in the home, we help reduce demand, reducing polluting CO2 emissions.

-Here are 17 ways you and your family can save electricity at home conveniently.
+Here are 17 ways to save electricity you and your family achieve conveniently.

 Did you know: Your electronic appliances use as much as 75% of their electricity consumption when switched off?

 A simple tour of your home will likely prove you have at least several plugged-in items you’re not using.
-For example, electrical items on standby, such as TV’s, computers and video games consoles.
+For example, electrical items on standby, such as TVs, computers, and video game consoles.
 Many of these appliances draw a small amount of electricity whilst waiting for use.

-You can recognise electrical appliances drawing electricity if they have a standby setting or a little light glowing while waiting for use.
-When not using them for a while, turn them off at the wall to conserve energy.
+You can recognize electrical appliances drawing electricity if they have a standby setting or a little light glowing while waiting for use.
+Turn them off at the wall to conserve energy when not using them for a while.

 Whereas the electricity they consume might seem small, it all adds up over a longer period on your electric bill.
 Keep an eye out, especially for older appliances that might be less energy efficient.